Protect our green environment

 Scadbury Park Nature Reserve

-The Friends of Scadbury work to enable residents and visitors to enjoy this wild and natural haven.
-Scadbury Park Nature Reserve lies on the eastern edge of Chislehurst, overlooking the valley of the River Cray.
-With over 300 acres of beautiful countryside to explore, it forms part of a wildlife corridor linking to open countryside from Jubilee Country Park through Petts Wood and Scadbury, along the London Loop Scadbury Park
+The Friends of Scadbury help residents and visitors enjoy Scadbury Park Nature Reserve, a 300-acre wild haven on the eastern edge of Chislehurst, overlooking the River Cray.
+It forms part of a wildlife corridor connecting Jubilee Country Park, Petts Wood, and the London Loop.

 Friends of Chislehurst Recreation Ground